Frequently Asked Questions

 There is limited parking available at Marketview, Graduate House, Weerona, Kooloobong Village and Campus East.
 Permits are available to purchase in late January each year, via the Shopping Cart within the portal.

-The Housing Officer is available at Student Central, Building 17 to discuss any questions you may have about private rentals in Wollongong.
-You can make an appointment to see the Housing Officer via email and for more information go to the New Student Information Page.
-It is important that you are well informed before signing up for any properties and you should also read the Department of Fair Trading - Renting a Home information which is available Online in the English version, or in the other community languages.
+The Housing Services Coordinator is available at Student Central, Building 17 to discuss any questions you may have about private rentals in Wollongong.
+You can make an appointment to see the Housing Services Coordinator via email and for more information go to the New Student Information Page.
+It is important that you are well informed before signing up for any properties and you should also read the Department of Fair Trading - Renting a Home information which is available online.

 If you want to live in private rental accommodation, you should plan to arrive in Wollongong around the middle or end of January.
 Most rental properties are let by the end of February.
 If you are commencing in second semester, then plan to arrive between the middle of June and the end of July.